 - Choose a sheltered area of your garden that receives full sun or partial shade.

-- Check that the soil is well-draining but holds some moisture.
-Add some grit or sand to the soil to improve drainage if necessary.
+- Check that the soil drains well but holds some moisture.
+If necessary, add some grit or sand to the soil to improve drainage.

 - Dig a hole as deep as your myrtle’s root ball and twice as wide.